A 2008 image captured a stunning double loop of stars around an edge-on galaxy. Now, astronomers are questioning whether one of those loops exists.

 In 2006, a 20-inch amateur telescope captured an image of an eye-catching double loop of diffuse starlight wrapping around the edge-on galaxy NGC 5907, some 50 million light-years away in Draco, the Dragon.
 However, two teams of astronomers now say the second part of the double loop doesn’t exist.

 The iconic image of NGC 5907 (also known as the Knife Edge Galaxy or the Splinter Galaxy) was obtained by amateur astronomer R. Jay Gabany, using the BlackBird Remote Observatory (BBRO) in Cloudcroft, New Mexico.
-The results were described in 2008 in The Astrophysical Journal by a team led by David Martínez-Delgado (Max Planck Institute for Astronomy, Germany).
+The results were described in 2008 in The Astrophysical Journal by a team led by David Martínez-Delgado (then at the Max Planck Institute for Astronomy, Germany).
 In addition to a known diffuse elliptical feature first discovered in 1998 – most likely a tidally disrupted dwarf galaxy – Gabany’s image clearly shows a second loop.

 Then the novel Dragonfly telephoto array, which excels at detecting low-surface-brightness features failed to see the second loop.
 (Read more about Dragonfly in S&T’s May 2019 issue.)
 “In reality, there’s only one [loop],” says Dragonfly’s co-principal investigator Pieter van Dokkum (Yale University).
 Van Dokkum and his colleagues published their results in the October 2019 Astrophysical Journal Letters.